Mercaptopurine is used to treat acute myeloid leukaemia (AML), acute lymphoblastic leukaemia (ALL) and chronic myeloid leukaemia (CML).

 Swollen pancreas (pancreatitis)

-Rarely, mercaptopurine can cause this.
-Tell your doctor straight away if you get sharp pain in the upper tummy (abdomen) with sickness and vomiting.
-They will examine your tummy, prescribe drugs to help the symptoms and give you any treatment you need.
+This drug rarely causes this side effect.
+Tell your doctor straight away if you get sharp pain in the upper tummy (abdomen) and if you are sick or vomit.
+They will examine your tummy, give you drugs to help the symptoms, and any other treatment you need.

 Changes in the way the liver works

-Rarely, mercaptopurine can cause an allergic reaction.
+Rarely, this drug can cause an allergic reaction.
 Signs of a reaction can include:

 - a rash